hschaeufler/simple-camera-service/README.md

 //For Taking a Photo call
 const dataURL = await CameraService.takePhoto()

-//Switching Camera (there is currently a bug in the switchCamera-Functin with Firefox) const stream = await CameraService.switchCamera()
+//Switching Camera (there is currently a bug in the switchCamera-Function with Firefox) const stream = await CameraService.switchCamera()

-//You can also Scan the Stream for a QRCode.
-The Scanning Stops, when the Stream is not Active anymore
+//You can also scan the Stream for a QRCode.
+The Scanning Stops, when the Stream is not active anymore
-//For Scanning the Stream jsQR is used.
+//For scanning the Stream jsQR is used.
 For the result-Object please see: https://github.com/cozmo/jsQR function resultCallBack(code){
    console.log(code.data);
 }